Plexi09/Plexi09/README.md

 I am the owner of a Minecraft server called Sunrise Network.
 Come check it out [here](https://sunrisenetwork.eu)!
 My discord server : https://discord.sunrisenetwork.eu

+I code in python, and I do some web dev.